How to fix “TypeError: ‘list’ object is not callable” in Python

 TypeError: 'list' object is not callable

-Calling a list object as if it's a callable isn't what you'd do on purpose, though.
+Calling a list as a function isn't what you'd do on purpose, though.
 It usually happens due to a wrong syntax or overriding a function name with a list object.

 Let's explore the common causes and their solutions.